Research Student Affiliates

 kaitlin

-Dr. Kaitlin Flannery
+Dr. Kaitlin Flannery (USA)

-Assistant Professor, Psychology, State University of New York College, Cortland
+Associate Professor, Psychology, State University of New York College, Cortland

 Dr. Flannery specialized in Developmental Psychology.
 She received her Master’s and PhD degree in Psychology from the University of Connecticut, Storrs in 2017.
 Her research interest focus on friendship dissolution among adolescents, social cognition in peer relationships, and gender development. website